novlan1/press-ui/src/packages/press-notice-bar/README.en-US.md

 ### Style variables

 The component provides the following CSS variables, which can be used to customize the style.
-For usage, please refer to [ConfigProvider component](#/config-provider).

 | Name                          | Default                                           | Description |
 | ----------------------------- | ------------------------------------------------- | ----------- |